Skip to main content

 As you stroll through Belstone, you'll find the Tors Inn, a welcoming pub known for its cosy atmosphere and hearty meals.
 It's the perfect place to enjoy a well-deserved lunch or a refreshing drink before continuing your journey.

-For those seeking a caffeine fix or a sweet treat, Belstone Tearooms beckons with its delightful selection of teas, coffees, and homemade cakes.
-Relax in their garden area and soak in the serene surroundings.
+For those seeking a caffeine fix or a sweet treat, Belstone Tearooms is a popular destination for walkers.
+Its delightful selection of teas, coffees, and homemade cakes makes it a perfect place to relax in the garden and soak in the serene surroundings.

 Bridestowe: A Taste of Tradition